 With 30 years' experience in the world of environmental and waste management, community engagement, and sustainability behaviour change she has a unique perspective on the role of individuals in environmental issues.
 Rebecca believes it's critical to stop the problem at the source and believes we all need to take responsibility to change our throw away culture.

 PLASTIC FREE JULY: How this initiative is reflected in cities?

 Plastics - the symbol of our throwaway society

-Plastic Free July[®] is a global movement that helps millions of people be part of the solution to plastic pollution - so we all have cleaner streets, oceans, and beautiful communities.
-One of the world's largest environmental movements is delivered by a Charity in Australia, THE PLASTIC FREE FOUNDATION.
+One of the world's largest environmental movements is delivered by a charity in Australia, THE PLASTIC FREE FOUNDATION.